 The visual arts courses at Kamehameha Schools Maui encompass a wide array of media and genre.
-Grades 6-8 courses will focus on exposure and experimentation of a variety of styles and art material, with a strong emphasis on drawing, along with an introduction to visual language.
 Visual Arts courses for grades 9-12 will build toward technical skill but also conceptual and design thinking skills that will enable them to create artwork that is representative of an individual visual voice.
 In the level II courses, students will develop more abstract and strategic use of visual language in order to communicate more intellectual and thought-provoking art pieces.
 Grades 9-12 exit courses (level II or AP) will require student to complete a body of work that can be used for college scholarships/entrance/college credit (with an AP passing score).